Disease Guide ·Polycystic Kidney Disease ·2026

 The DNA Test Trap

-Here's the critical issue: if your breeder provides a PKD DNA test showing your cat is positive, it becomes a known pre-existing condition before you can even enroll.
-Some insurers review breeder health certificates.
-The safest approach is to buy from a breeder who tests parents (not kittens) and only breeds PKD-negative cats.
-If your cat tests positive after enrollment, coverage should continue.
+A positive PKD DNA test becomes a pre-existing condition before enrollment.
+Buy from breeders who test parents (not kittens) and breed only PKD-negative cats.
+If your cat tests positive after enrollment, coverage continues.

 Red flag · Chronic condition